cyan-at/eventdispatch/README.md

 Any volatility can arguably be captured in `Event` or `EventDispatch` child classes.

-Although archived, I do actively maintain this repo.
+Though it may be archived, I do actively maintain this repo.
 Please open an issue or file a fork+PR if you have any bugs/bugfixes/features!